Hi, I'm Grant Lord, Goldfish keeper and breeder for 45+ years and the creator of this website About Goldfish.

 All pellet foods swell once they are in water.
 It is advisable to soak them before feeding to your fish, especially if they show signs of discomfort or buoyancy problems shortly after feeding.

-The About Goldfish website is quite large, and finding exactly what you are looking for can be time consuming.
-Instead of surfing through dozens of pages, I have based the e-Book on the website and sorted it into handy sections with a Table of Contents that has clickable links so you can quickly find what you are looking for.
+The About Goldfish website is quite large, and finding exactly what you are looking for can be time- consuming.
+Instead of surfing through dozens of pages, I have based the e-Book on the website and sorted it into handy sections with a Table of Contents that has clickable links, and added a comprehensive index so you can quickly find what you are looking for.

 History – Goldfish have been cultivated for a thousand years and during that time moved from China their homeland to first Japan and then progressively across Europe.

 Care – If you want your Goldfish to be disease-free and contented, here you will find some basic care rules that need to be followed concerning space, food, and companions.

 Selection – Selecting healthy fish to buy from a pet shop is almost impossible but at least you can buy the healthiest fish available and treat them during the quarantine period.